developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 ## Overview

-EMDK for Android 7.3 (and later) contains interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification, an infrared line-of-sight technology that's often used for data transfer between small portable devices such as remote controls, mobile computers, printers and some medical devices.
-IrDA also refers to the protocols used for wireless data transfer using IrDA hardware.
+EMDK for Android 7.3 (and later) contains interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification, an infrared line-of-sight technology that's used for data transfer between small portable devices such as mobile computers, printers, handheld remote controls and some medical devices.
+IrDA also refers to the protocols used for wireless data transfer using IrDA-equipped devices.

 Zebra's IrDA implementation supports the following protocols:
 * TinyTP